EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 TensorFlow Lite (TFLite) models run much faster than regular TensorFlow models on the Raspberry Pi.
 You can see a comparison of framerates obtained using regular TensorFlow, TensorFlow Lite, and Coral USB Accelerator models in my [TensorFlow Lite Performance Comparison YouTube video](https://www.youtube.com/watch?v=TiOKvOrYNII).

-This portion of the guide is split in to two sections:
+This portion of the guide is split in to three sections:

 * [Section 1.
 Run TensorFlow Lite Object Detection Models on the Raspberry Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md#part-1---how-to-set-up-and-run-tensorflow-lite-object-detection-models-on-the-raspberry-pi)
 * Section 2.
 Run Edge TPU Object Detection Models on the Raspberry Pi Using the Coral USB Accelerator
+* Section 3.
+Compile Custom Edge TPU Object Detection Models

 This repository also includes scripts for running the TFLite and Edge TPU models on images, videos, or webcam/Picamera feeds.